Manoj0223/hiver-support-agen/README.md

 # Hiver AI Support Agent — Apple Support

+## Reproduction

+### 1. Get the dataset

+Download the Kaggle **Customer Support on Twitter** dataset:

+`thoughtvector/customer-support-on-twitter`

+The raw `twcs.csv` file is intentionally not included in this repository because of its size.

+Place the file locally at:

+`text
+data/raw/twcs.csv
+2. Install dependencies
+pip install -r requirements.txt
+3. Run the agent
+python run.py --data data/raw/twcs.csv`

+`You can also provide a custom customer message:`

+`python run.py \
+  --data data/raw/twcs.csv \
+  --query "My iPhone battery is draining very quickly."
+4. Run golden-set evaluation`

+`The evaluation dataset is stored at:`

+`data/golden/apple_support_golden_200_current.csv`

+`Run:`

+`python evaluate.py \
+  --data data/raw/twcs.csv \
+  --golden data/golden/apple_support_golden_200_current.csv`

+`The evaluation script reports:`

+`Intent accuracy
+Macro F1
+Weighted F1`

+`and saves:`

+`evaluation_results.csv
+Runtime note`

+`The repository contains the complete pipeline, but the large Kaggle dataset must be downloaded separately before running the full pipeline.`

+`The reported headline results were generated in Kaggle using the same dataset and methodology described in this README.`

+### Important

+Don't claim **“reproduces headline results in <15 minutes”** unless you've actually tested that runtime from a clean environment.

+Your current README should be **honest and reproducible**, rather than promising a runtime we haven't verified.

+After updating this section, **commit the README**.

+Then we'll fix one important code issue: the current `run.py` trains on the entire Apple

 An AI customer-support agent built for the Hiver SDE Intern take-home assignment using the Customer Support on Twitter dataset.

 The system performs three tasks: